Archduke Charles Stephen of Austria: Estates

 When Charles Stephen's uncle Archduke Albert, Duke of Teschen died in 1895, he and his brothers each inherited large estates.
 His largest properties were in Galicia especially at Saybusch (now Żywiec in Poland).
 Among the businesses operated here was the Żywiec Brewery which was nationalized by the Communists after World War II.
 Charles Stephen had a palace at Pola (now Pula in Croatia) and a winter palace in Lussin (now Lošinj).
 He also had a palace in Vienna in the Wiedner Hauptstrasse.

 Honours

 Charles Stephen received the following decorations and awards:

-In 1916 he was named Protector of the Polish Academy of Learning in Krakow.
+In 1916, he was named Protector of the Polish Academy of Learning in Kraków.
 He was a Großadmiral (Grand Admiral) in the Austro-Hungarian Navy, equivalent to the rank of Feldmarschall (Field Marshal) in the army.

 Later life

-After 1918 Charles Stephen acquired Polish citizenship and continued to live in Żywiec, which had passed to the sovereignty of the Republic of Poland.
+After 1918, Charles Stephen acquired Polish citizenship and continued to live in Żywiec, which had passed to the sovereignty of the Second Republic of Poland.
 He died there on 7 April 1933.
 Archduchess Maria Theresa died there a month later, on 10 May 1933.